Two things help us find the best paint for artists. Then we can select the colors for our palette.

 The information on the paint tubes will say whether the paints are transparent, semi-transparent or opaque.

 All of the cadmium colors are very brilliant.
 However, they are associated with a health hazard.
-Also, they are opaque and do not always mix well with other colors.
+They are also opaque and do not always mix well with other colors.

 Titanium white is the best white for oil painting.
 It is a strong, opaque and slightly cool white.